StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 StackPacks extend StackState functionality and offer automated integration with external systems.
 They can be easily installed and uninstalled from the StackPacks page in StackState.

 There are two types of StackPack - Add-ons and Integrations.
 The available StackPack add-ons and integrations can be found on the **StackPacks** page in the StackState UI.
-You can also find details on these pages:

-* [Add-ons](add-ons/) extend the functionality of StackState.
-* [Integrations](integrations/) allow deep integrations with various external services.
-These may come with a companion integration that translates data from the external system to data that StackState understands.

-{% hint style="success" "self-hosted info" %}

-A full list of the StackPacks shipped with each supported version of StackState is available on the [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) page.
-{% endhint %}

 ## Install or uninstall a StackPack